 As a borough councillor since 2003 and a Staffordshire county councillor since 2007, Simon has vast experience of working as a community champion for his ward, Newcastle-under-Lyme and the county as a whole.

-Len is currently chair of the Association of Staffordshire Colleges and represents this group of further education providers on the LEP Partnership Board and the Education Trust.
-Len represents the FE sector on the partnership board.
+Dawn is currently chair of the Association of Staffordshire Colleges and represents this group of further education providers on the LEP Partnership.

 Cllr Mike Wilcox

 Cllr Wilcox, leader of Lichfield District Council, has been a Conservative district councillor since 2007 for the Alrewas and Fradley ward and Leader since May 2010.
 He also serves as Cabinet Member for Finance Revenues and Benefits as well as being a member of Fradley and Streethay Parish Council.